Our Unique Team

 Our Music for Good practitioners are highly skilled, trained in trauma and mental health informed practice meaning they respond to the needs of the individual in front of them.

-I'm a creative producer and project manager based in Falmouth working across the participatory music and arts sectors.
+I'm a creative producer and project manager based in Cornwall working across the participatory music and arts sectors.
 I love working in partnership with other organisations and have developed and coordinated programmes and strategic partnerships for arts centres, concert halls, charities, and higher education organisations across the UK.
 I'm also a Trauma Informed Practitioner and trained youth worker and have worked as a freelance evaluator and consultant for a range of music organisations.
 I'm a singer, choir leader and amateur pianist and love to Gig Row in my spare time.
 I am also the EDI Lead for the Cornwall ASONE Music Hub.

 Jamie started working with Music For Good ( then Cymaz ) in 2004.
 For nearly 20 years he has been leading music workshops in youth centres, schools, AP academies, doctors surgeries and young persons mental health units.
 When he’s not teaching Jamie can often be found in the studio where he currently works on his daughter Flo’s debut album.